kiwiscott/warehouse_packer/README.md

 ##the warehouse
 Representing a warehouse is simply a matter or defining the rows and aisles as a graph.
-We'll use a simple 4X4 matrix (16 nodes) for most of our testing data. the depot represents the start point for order collection and the end point for order dump off -- imagine you out everything into a box there.
+We'll use a simple 4X4 matrix (16 nodes) for most of our testing data. the depot represents the start point for order collection and the end point for order dump off -- imagine you everything everything into a box there.

+We can represent the Nodes (A,B,C,D....) and Vertices (A->B) in a simple data map with the number of steps between them as a weight. e.g. A->B:6, A->E:4.

 ```
 A------B------C------D